edgarbagagem/gochat/README.md

 # Gochat

-Simple chat application with weird features like a cron job for displaying weather.
+Simple chat application with weird features like a cron job for telling a random joke every minute.

 ### Backend